Willughbeia

 Willughbeia is a genus of plant in the family Apocynaceae, first described as a genus in 1820.
 It is native to Southeast Asia with a few species in the Indian Subcontinent.
 Several species have edible fruits enjoyed in many countries.
 Many species are vines with sticky latex.

+Taxonomy

+The genus name Willughbeia commemorates Francis Willughby, an English ornithologist and ichthyologist.